 Local police in dozens of cities and counties got involved.
 So did the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 Recipients were reported to have received an email saying that there was a hidden bomb that would detonate unless the sender received a bitcoin ransom.
 It’s unclear whether everyone who got a threat Thursday received the same email.

-This email demanding $20,000 via Bitcoin was forwarded to CNN affiliate KOCO-TV in Oklahoma City by a viewer who received it at her business.
-It’s unclear whether everyone who received a threat on Thursday received the same email.
+An email demanding $20,000 via bitcoin was forwarded Thursday to CNN affiliate KOCO-TV in Oklahoma City by a viewer who received it at her business.

-CNN is not disclosing the names of the sender and recipient or specifics of the Bitcoin account.
+CNN is not disclosing the name of the sender or specifics of the bitcoin account.

 Similar threats were sent earlier